CASFRI/CASFRI/docs/specifications/cas_specifications.md

 ### 1.2 Error and Missing Value Codes

 Error codes are needed during translation if source values are invalid, null, or missing.
 In CASFRI v5, error codes have been designed to match the attribute type and to reflect the type of error that was encountered.
 For example, an integer attribute will have error codes reported as integers (e.g. -9999) whereas text attributes will have errors reported as text (e.g. INVALID).
 Different error codes are reported depending on the cause.
+[Click here to view specific error codes for individual attritubes](https://edwardsmarc.github.io/CASFRI/specifications/errors/errors_specific.csv).

 | Class          | Type               | Description                              | Text code         | Numeric code |
 | -------------- | ------------------ | ---------------------------------------- | ----------------- | ------------ |